Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Simpson's and Stein's Paradox: A MetaLP Perspective

 \subsection{Stein's Paradox}

-Perhaps the most popular and classic dataset of Stein's paradox is given in Table~\ref{tab:stein1}, which shows the batting averages of 18 major league players through their first $45$ official at-bats of the $1970$ season.
-The goal is to predict each player’s batting average over the remainder of the season (comprising about $370$ more at bats each) using only the data of the first $45$ at-bats.

-Stein's shrinkage estimator (James and Stein, 1961), which can be interpreted as an empirical Bayes estimator (Efron and Morris, 1975) turns out to be more than $3$ times as efficient than the MLE estimator.
+Perhaps the most popular and classical dataset for Stein's paradox is given in Table~\ref{tab:stein1}, which shows the batting averages of 18 major league players through their first $45$ official at-bats of the $1970$ season.
+The goal is to predict each player's batting average over the remainder of the season (comprising about $370$ more at bats each) using only the data of the first $45$ at-bats.
+Stein's shrinkage estimator \citesec{james1961}, which can be interpreted as an empirical Bayes estimator \citesec{EfronMorris1975} turns out to be more than $3$ times more efficient than the MLE estimator.
 Here we provide a \texttt{MetaLP} approach to this problem by recognizing the ``parallel" structure (18 parallel sub-populations) of baseball data, which fits nicely into the ``decentralized" \texttt{MetaLP} modeling framework.

 We start by defining the variance-stabilized effect-size estimates for each group

 whose asymptotic distribution is normal with mean $\theta_i$ and variance $1/n_i$ where $n_i=45$ (for all $i$) is the number of at-bats for each player and $\hat{\mu}_i^{(\MLE)}$ is the individual batting average for player $i$.
 Figure \ref{fig:batavg} provides some visual evidence of the heterogeneity between the studies.